 The sauce is made the authentic Italian way with a light lemon, olive oil, and butter sauce that complements the shrimp perfectly.

-Authentic Italian sauces- are well balanced and "lighter" than your typically alfredo or cheese based sauces you find in Americanized Italian cooking.
+Authentic Italian sauces- are well balanced and "lighter" than the typically alfredo or cheese-based sauces you find in Americanized Italian cooking.

 How to make Shrimp Scampi Pasta Recipe- Step by Step

 Shrimp scampi recipe is easier to make than you think.
 Instead of going to a fancy Italian restaurant- make this meal at home for your family and friends.
 It will soon become one of your favorite dinners.

 This is the best shrimp scampi pasta recipe!
 It is a quick dinner that is also a luxurious-tasting meal.

 Prepare the shrimp- dry them with a paper towel and season with salt and pepper.